by Jarrett Gil

 When lean bulking, most of your calories will come from carbs.
 This is because carbs serve as excellent fuel for high-intensity muscle contraction (weight training) and have a lesser tendency to be stored as body fat.

-Or you can take a trip down my OCD path and calculate each macro down to the gram based on evidence-based clinical research.
-Either way, the macros will be quite close.
+Let's take a trip down my OCD path and calculate each macro down to the gram based on evidence-based clinical research.

 Example: